bitdivine/miniblooms/README.md

 Hopefully something like this will eventually work, however I'm unfamiliar with luarocks so will have to take some time sometime to figure out how:

     sudo luarocks install miniblooms

+## API

+There are bindings for C, Lua and shell:

+## Lua API:

+	make(filename,capacity,error) -> bloomfile
+	open(filename) -> bloomfile
+	close(minibloom_handle)
+	bloom(bloomfile) -> filter
+	get(filter,key) -> bool
+	set(filter,key)

+Where:

+* `string:filename` is the relative or absolute path to the bloom filter.
+* `int:capacity` is the number of unique entries the bloom filter is expected to cope with.
+* `float:error` is the probability of a false positive, i.e. the probability of the filter recognising something that it has in fact not seen before.
+* `string:key` is a value to be marked or looked up in the bloom filter.

+### Lua Example:

+This is the UNIX command line "uniq" without any sorting.
+It reads lines from stdin and writes them to stdout if they have not been seen before.

+	local minibloom = require "minibloom"
+	local bloomfile, filter

+	bloomfile = minibloom.make(",miniuniq", 10000, 0.01)

+	filter = minibloom.bloom(bloomfile)
+	for line in io.lines() do
+	    if (0 == minibloom.get(filter, line)) then minibloom.set(filter, line) ; print(line) ; end
+	end
+	minibloom.close(bloomfile)